project-delphi/classify-pdf-text-chunks/README.md

 2. Create a virtual environment if it doesn't exist
 3. Install all required dependencies
 4. Check for OpenAI API key
+5. Initialize the vector store
-5. Start the FastAPI server
+6. Start the FastAPI server

 ### Manual Setup